Montana State Legislature

 The Legislature established the Criminal Justice Oversight Council in 2017 to oversee implementation of criminal justice legislation, including justice reinvestment, in Montana.

 The Criminal Justice Oversight Council is a bipartisan, interbranch body.
-Membership includes legislators, Department of Corrections leadership, and individuals appointed by the Montana Supreme Court, the Attorney General, and the Governor.
+Membership includes legislators, Department of Corrections leadership, and criminal justice stakeholders appointed by the Montana Supreme Court, the Attorney General, and the Governor.
 The Council's membership is provided in section 53-1-216, MCA.

-Please see the meeting information page for handouts, slides, and other materials for the 2021-2022 interim.
+Please see the meeting information page for handouts, slides, and other council materials.

-The Criminal Justice Oversight Council is tasked with studying criminal justice reform, including justice reinvestment, in Montana.
+The Criminal Justice Oversight Council is tasked with studying and overseeing criminal justice reform, including justice reinvestment, in Montana.

 - HJ 34: Interim study of pretrial diversion and presentence diversion agreements

-The statutory duties of the CJOC are outlined in 53-1-2016 MCA. requires the Legislative Services Division to provide staff support to the CJOC.
+The statutory duties of the CJOC are outlined in 53-1-2016 MCA.
+The Legislative Services Division provides staff support to the CJOC.